 But whether you just fancy a day off of the slopes or you are looking for activities for the non-skier, there are an abundance to choose from.

-The Arl.rock sports centre offers an abundance of activities both indoors and outdoors.
+The Arl.Rock sports centre offers an abundance of activities both indoors and outdoors, perfect for St Anton non skiers.
 Try your hand at rock climbing and bouldering, with 65 indoor routes and 30 challenging outdoor routes offering something to suit every ability.

 The centre is open from 1pm – 10pm daily.
 For more information, check out the Arl.Rock website.
 Equipment is available to hire if needed.